stratospheric-dev/stratospheric-website/content/blog/stratospheric-online-course-batch-3.md

 slug: stratospheric-online-course-batch-3
 ---

 We're happy to announce the next eight course lessons of the Stratospheric online course.
-With this release, we'll close our early-bird batch #2 and start the second last batch.
+With this release, we'll close our early-bird batch #2 and start the second to last batch.

 We pushed our completeness bar on Leanpub to 60% and are now looking forward to finishing the course in the upcoming months.